developerstephanieb/markdown/README.md

 ### Block Equations

-Wrap your equation in double dollar signs `$$` to display it as a centered block on its own line.
+Wrap equations in double dollar signs `$$` to display it as a centered block on its own line.

 ```markdown
 The quadratic formula is: